-Why aren’t your members’ bios and publications on the website?
+Why aren’t members’ bios and publications on the website?

-After discussion, we decided the site’s emphasis should be on our goal of learning better craft through critiquing rather than members’ writing credentials.
+After discussion, the group decided the website’s emphasis should be on the group and our goal of learning better writing through critiquing rather than individual member credentials.
 When you contact the group leader, she’ll tell you more about individual members.
-The group’s membership consistently includes a mix of published and unpublished novelists of fantasy/science fiction, romance, historical, mystery, and YA.
+The group’s membership consistently includes a mix of published and unpublished novelists of fantasy/science fiction, romance, historical, mystery/crime/thriller, and YA.

 Is it really possible to give in-depth critique when pieces are read aloud at meetings?

 Yes, it is possible to give thorough, detailed, in-depth feedback when pieces are read aloud.
 (In our case, the piece is read aloud AND we’re following along with a printed copy).
 Lots of critique groups adopt the read aloud method for many of the reasons outlined below.

 It helps to be a fan of audiobooks, podcasts, or the radio.
 Listening is a muscle like any other.
 It gets easier the more you do it.
 Listening, or in our case, following along, requires undistracted laser focus.
 Which is good thing.

 Because feedback is delivered on the spot, it is based on initial reaction.
 We try to avoid re-reading, second guessing ourselves, and talking ourselves out of initial confusions.
 Which is a good thing.

 Spoken-aloud critique is fast-paced.
 To respond with valuable feedback requires a rock solid foundation in the principles of strong fiction, not just knowing the principles on an intellectual level, but having internalized them, having them be second nature.
 For inexperienced writers who don’t realize fiction has principles and techniques, this is particularly challenging and they’ll need to work hard on their own to get up to speed.
 Yes, shy people may feel at a disadvantage.
 (Sorry, we might not be the group for you, but give it a chance.)